towersvault/shinpokered/README.md

 #Hack-Induced Bugfixes & Adjustments since last version:
 -----------
-- Found a fixed a major memory leak that would occur every time SELECT is pressed on the overworld
-	- Fixing the leak also stops the issue with the exp bar acting really strange after long play sessions
-	- Band-aide fixed the game corner crashing upon entry (caused by memory leak)
-	- Implemented a function that repairs glitched pokemon names to a stable nickname format (fixes glitch-name boxed mons caused by memory leak)
-- Can no longer use quick-keys to get on/off the bike if on cycling road
-- Switched around the shiny palettes in how they correspond to the usual pokemon palettes
-- Random enemy team generator is more forgiving with level scaling for regular trainers: increases 0-1 levels per mon instead of 0-3
-- Route 12 fisher given some magikarp to match his trainer text
-- TMs and HMs now use a separate string list to determine their item names, so function GetMachineName has been removed
-- Tm & HM name list takes the #3 list table spot and replaces the Unused Names list
-- Pay Day switch to 5x multiplier and fixed an overflow glitch
-- Hotel Coin Guy now does BCD conversion correctly and his payout has been increased
-- The function that handles BCD coin score can now do multiple selectable stats
-- Moved and separated out CryIfOwned function
-- The teams generated for opponents in the SS Anne tournament will now exclude mew and mewtwo
-- Tweaked dialogue for Seiga to give better hints at finding mew
-- Tweaked Fuji's battle dialogue to be less dramatic and rectify a plot hole
-- Function PlayShinyAnimation now genericized as PlaySelectedAnimation and works with a given animation value
-- *hotfix* enter celadon city to clear the corrupted map script number for rocket hideout floor 3
-- *hotfix 2* female trainer hall of fame graphics are no longer glitched
-- included tutorial for adding female trainer graphics
-- *hotfix 3* added some checks to make ghost marowak flag-checking more robust
 - *v1.14 beta* fixed an problem with doubling sprite animation speed on certain maps
 - *v1.14 beta* minimum sleep counter value increased by +1 since attacks can now happen on wakeup
 - *v1.14 beta* cerulean badge-house guy now gives correct information about the thunder and soul badges